|See if you qualify & create account!|

 The state of Connecticut has unique divorce laws for people who wish to terminate their marriage.

-Residency Requirements: In order to file for a Dissolution of Marriage in Connecticut, you or your spouse must meet the strict residency requirements.
+Residency Requirements: In order to file for divorce in CT, you or your spouse must meet the strict residency requirements.
 These requirements permit the court to have jurisdiction of your case, resulting in allowing you to use their judicial system.
 These requirements are only a concern for spouses who have recently relocated or plan to relocate in the near future.
 They are as follows:

 A decree dissolving a marriage or granting a legal separation may be entered if: (1) One of the parties to the marriage has been a resident of this state for at least the twelve months next preceding the date of the filing of the complaint or next preceding the date of the decree; or (2) one of the parties was domiciled in this state at the time of the marriage and returned to this state with the intention of permanently remaining before the filing of the complaint; or (3) the cause for the dissolution of the marriage arose after either party moved into this state.